Computer Program Services

 FEEDBACK ON COMPUTER PROGRAMS AND DATA

-Recipients of computer programs are invited to report back to the NEA Data Bank the following information concerning material received:
+Recipients of computer programs are invited to report back to the NEA Data Bank with the following information concerning material received:

-- errors or shortcomings detected;
+- errors or shortcomings detected

-documentation (differences in the model description and its coding in the program)
+- inconsistencies between the program and its documentation (differences in the model description and its coding in the program)

 - limitations found in its applicability not reported in the documentation

-- improvements carried out (corrections of errors or removal
+- improvements carried out (corrections of errors or removal of shortcomings)

-- generalisations of the program so that it can be applied to a wider range of problems
+- generalizations of the program so that it can be applied to a wider range of problems

-- auxiliary programs developed;
+- auxiliary programs developed

-- information on validations carried out.
+- information on validations carried out

-and users of the program as well as to update the program if
+This information will be used to inform the author(s) and users of the program as well as to update the program if required.

-quality of the computer code collection.
+This activity aims towards updating and maintaining the quality of the computer code collection.